-First - grab a bowl and the recipe (below).
+First - grab a bowl and the recipe (printable recipe is at the bottom of this post).
 Dump in your flour - I love King Arthur Bread Flour.
 Try to use unbleached if you can, but any flour will do!

 Pour in your salt...
 I'm totally out so I had to shake my salt shaker for an annoyingly long amount of time to gather approx. 3/4 teaspoon...
 Whoops!